Glossary term

 Common Costs to Watch

-The most important costs in a balance transfer are the transfer fee, the promotional interest period, and the rate that applies afterward.
+The most important costs in a balance transfer are the transfer fee, the promotional period, and the APR that applies afterward.
 Some offers are attractive only if the transferred balance is repaid during the promotional window.
-If the borrower carries the debt far beyond that period, the long-term savings may be much smaller than expected.
-That is why borrowers should read the full terms rather than focusing only on the headline rate.
+If the borrower carries the debt well past that point, the long-term savings can shrink or disappear.

 Example of a Balance Transfer